openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 The `vmbdali` thing has 16 virtual light channels.
 A virtual light combines 3 or 4 VMBDALI module channels into an OpenHAB channel to control RGB or RGBW lights.
 This is because an RGBW DALI light is configured on the VMBDALI module with 4 channels (Red channel, Green channel, Blue channel, White channel).

-The configuration is set like this :
+The configuration is set like this:

 ```java
 Thing velbus:vmbdali:<bridgeId>:<thingId> [VL1="R,G,B,W"]